Web App Firewalls

 resources:regionalFirewall:type: web-app-firewallproperties:scope: regionalrules:- type: managed-rule-groupproperties:name: AWSManagedRulesCommonRuleSetvendorName: AWSpriority: 0

-Example reference to managed rule group
+An example of a reference to a managed rule group.

 Custom rule groups